Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 The Vaya Mattress is made right here in the USA with CertiPUR-US® certified foams.
 The medium feel of this two-layer mattress will appeal to all kinds of sleepers, including side, combo, and some back sleepers.

 The top layer of the Vaya is an open-cell foam called Vaya Comfort Foam.
-Unlike other memory foams that trap heat, this one lets air circulate freely, preventing you from waking up hot and sweaty.
+Unlike other memory foam mattresses that trap heat, this one lets air circulate freely, preventing you from waking up if you sleep hot and sweat.
 The open-cell design also makes this layer super responsive, so even as you change positions in the night, this foam will bounce back, keeping you from sinking down uncomfortably.

 The support layer of the Vaya, called Vaya Base Foam, ensures the soft layer above it doesn’t develop sags or soft spots.
 Instead, it keeps the surface even and supports your spine.
 With the Vaya Mattress, you can wake up pain-free.